 In larger quantities, abietic acid is known to in workers who are exposed to pine resin.
 Dehydroabietic acid has also been shown to be to human epithelial and fibroblast cells and to cause neurological impairments in animal studies.

-Residential wood burning remains Libby’s largest source of PM2.5, and, as of mid-2016, Libby was still not in attainment of US EPA particulate standards according to the Montana Department of Environmental Quality.
+Residential wood burning remains Libby’s largest source of PM2.5, and, as of mid-2017, Libby is still not in attainment of US EPA particulate standards according to the Montana Department of Environmental Quality.